clnbs/wordChains/README.md

 ```
 make all
 ```
-With command should create a binary for each implementation
+This command should create a binary for each implementation

 ## Usage